 - Pressure connection: Moderate

-- Full solar system: Higher investment
+- Inline Manual-Solar system: Higher investment

 Usage: